-All students applying for admission to the undergraduate programs in the School of Art must submit a portfolio containing 10-15 original works of art.
+All students applying for admission to the undergraduate programs in the School of Art must submit a portfolio containing 10-15 original works of art for regular admission and scholarship consideration.

 Additional areas that may be included: